CarrieForle/GreenCode/README.md

 Save it somewhere safe.
 Open Greenshot and configure external commands.
-Supply "Barcode Scanner" in "name" field and Barcode-scanner's location in "Command" field Click "Save".
+Supply "Barcode Scanner" in "name" field and Barcode-screenshot's location in "Command" field Click "Save".

 Reopen Greenshot to apply the changes.